 The Tuft and Needle mattress provides accurate pressure relief through its Adaptive foam layer.
 The foam’s open-cell structure is flexible and moves with you as you shift positions during sleep.
 You can expect a mostly traditional foam feel from this mattress and it does an excellent job of contouring your shape for a more comfortable night’s sleep.
 We also observed that Adaptive foam may give a bit more bounce than regular memory foam.
 This bounciness, however, does not detract from its ability to minimize motion transfer, which this Tuft and Needle model also does very well.

 The Casper mattress provides bounce with its top layer of open-cell foam which works to complement the pressure relief provided by the memory foam layer.
 These layers work together to contour your shape while you sleep, giving a level of comfort and feel often attributed to traditional mattress made out of foam.
 While there is a little more bounce than normal, the Casper mattress still does a great job minimizing motion transfer.
 This ensures you sleep comfortably despite staying in bed with a sleeper who frequently changes body positions at night.

 What we think: For this round of the Casper vs Tuft Needle review, the Tuft and Needle mattress wins due to its excellent pressure relief, slight bounce, and ability to minimize motion transfer, thanks to its simple yet effective dual-layered foam design.

-Temperature regulation in a mattress is vital when it comes to getting quality sleep, particularly in foam beds which have a history of retaining heat.
-Many sleepers get hot in bed, some more than others, so choosing a mattress that addresses this head-on can be very beneficial for your overall comfort level.
+Temperature regulation is vital when it comes to getting quality sleep, particularly in foam beds which have a history of retaining heat.
+Many sleepers get hot in bed, some more than others.
+Choosing a mattress that addresses the needs of hot sleepers can be very beneficial for your overall comfort level.